RoryHiggins/JE/client/README.md

 # J25 client
 Responsible for starting the game engine, and handling input/output between a player and the engine.
-This includes a window, input, rendering, and sound.
+This includes a window, input, rendering, and audio.

 The engine client is hooked up to the engine using an interface exposed in lua.